|Job Title:||Language and Traditional Culture Program Manager|

 - Develop and Manage with participating tribal community, a Burns Paiute Tribal Language Certification process.

-- Lead the Supervise development of internal and publicly accessible sets of language and traditional culture lessons.
+- Lead collaborations and coordination to provide internal and publicly accessible language and traditional culture lessons and classes.

 - Maintain strict confidentiality of sensitive and/or intellectual property information that may present itself during program activities.